 Timing and Side-Channel Attacks

 Timing and side-channel attacks are more advanced password attack techniques that exploit weaknesses in the implementation of cryptographic systems or the hardware they run on.
-These attacks typically involve measuring the time it takes for certain operations to complete, observing power consumption or electromagnetic radiation, or otherwise gathering information that can be correlated with the secret key or password.
+These attacks typically involve measuring the time it takes for specific operations to complete, observing power consumption or electromagnetic radiation, or otherwise gathering information that can be correlated with the secret key or password.

 Examples of Timing and Side-Channel Attacks